A Game About similar games & best alternatives

 - Some find pacing slow and repetitive

-Less representative of its motivational profile, with noticeable differences.
-Motivations that often define this kind of title include Strategy, Survival, Competence, Violence.
-Here, the score leans higher than usual among comparable games on Survival.
-It leans lower than usual among comparable games on Fantasy, Sensation.
+A Game About: Broadly representative of its motivational profile, with a few distinct shifts.
+Motivations that often define this kind of title include Strategy, Experimenting, Competence, Survival.
+Here, the score leans higher than usual among comparable games on Experimenting, Survival.
+It leans lower than usual among comparable games on Fantasy.

 -